RubenRuCh/finizens-fullstack-challenge/README.md

 ```

 So, now the allocation still is not part of the portfolio *until the order is completed*.
-Then the portfolio should be like:
+Once completed the portfolio should be like:
 ```
 {
   "id": 1,